CP-Legged-Robots/cplrg-docs/content/Projects/Switch/Switch.md

 ## Remote Access the Jetson

 1. Power on the Jetson while close to the linked router.
-2. Power on remote access computer and open [[NoMachine]].
+2. Connect remote access computer to router.
+3. Open [[NoMachine]] on remote access computer.
-3. Click on "orin" to connect to the Jetson.
+4. Click on "orin" to connect to the Jetson.
-4. Setup system monitor and enter password if prompted.
+5. Setup system monitor and enter password if prompted.

 **Additional Resources**
 Jetson Hacks NoMachine Tutorial